chendi1208/pyfundamental/Step 4 Working With Data Sources/SQL and Databases: Beginner.md

 You can download the Factbook as a SQLite database [from GitHub](https://github.com/factbook/factbook.sql) if you want to work with it on your own computer.
 In this guided project, we'll be working with Python and the SQLite command line tool (SQLite Command Shell) to connect to the database, extract data, and perform analysis on the data.

-### Instructions

-For now, just hit "Next" to get started with the project!

 ## 2: Overview Of The SQLite Command Shell

 SQLite is a relational database management system that enables us to create databases and query them using SQL syntax.
 SQLite is simpler than full database systems like MySQL and PostgreSQL.
 It's good for cases where ease of use is more important than performance.
 Each SQLite database is stored as a single file, making it easy to transport.